djdellezojr/omxplayer/README.md

 The default location for the ffmpeg libraries is /usr/local/lib instead of /usr/lib/omxplayer.

-The Raspberry Pi firmware is downloaded from it's github repository and used during the build.
+The Raspberry Pi firmware library is downloaded from it's github repository and used during the build.

 The build of ffmpeg using the optimized libraries is performed.

-Several additional libraries are enabled to include OpenJPEG, Vorbis, and OggTheora support.

 Downloading omxplayer-native-build